Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Dataset

-We combine the two span-based (\textbf{S}) and dependency-based (\textbf{D}) to a new uniform SRL format (\textbf{U}) to predict the goal of span-based argument and dependency-based argument in the same time.
-This is also of sufficient linguistic significance.
-Compared with the span-based SRL, we not only focus on the boundary of the argument, but also on the center of the argument (dependency head).
-Compared to the dependency-based SRL, not only the center has received attention, but also the range of constituent in the sentence has been considered.
-For the application of downstream tasks, this uniform format can extract the argument range and core components without the help of syntactic parse, which is more conducive to use with less potential error-propagation.
+We combine the two formalisms, span-based (\textbf{S}) and dependency-based (\textbf{D}), to create a new uniform SRL format (\textbf{U}) to predict both span-based and dependency-based arguments at the same time.
+This combination has several linguistic benefits.
+Unlike span-based SRL, we do not only focus on the boundary of the argument; we also focus on the center of the argument (the dependency head).
+Unlike dependency-based SRL, not only has the center been attended to, but the range of constituent in the sentence has also been considered.
+For the application of downstream tasks, this uniform format can extract the argument range and core components without the help of syntactic parsing.
+Compared to using syntactic parsing, this is a more conducive strategy, as it has less potential error-propagation.